Ghana's Paralympians on UK training Tour ahead of London PARALYMPICS.

-Four paralympians who will be in action for mother Ghana at this year's Paralympics in London are off to the United Kingdom by kind courtesy Right to Dream for a four week intensive training package ahead of the Paralympics which will be rolling from the 29th of august to the 1st of September in London.
+Accra, JUNE 29 , GNA - Four members of Ghana Paralympic team for this year's Paralympic Games in London have embarked on a trip to the United Kingdom courtesy of Right to Dream for a four week intensive training package ahead of the Paralympics which will roll from the 29th of August to the 1st of September this year.

-The whole move was sanctioned by the Ministry of Youth and Sports, the National Sports Authority, National Paralympics Committee and the Ghana Cycling Federation.
+The training tour was sanctioned by the Ministry of Youth and Sports, the National Sports Authority, National Paralympics Committee and the Ghana Cycling Federation.

-The four-Charles Narh-powerlifter, Alem Mumuni-paracyclist,-two time paralympian-Raphael Nkegbe Botsyo-wheelchair track athlete and Anita Fordjour-wheel track athlete are currently based in the University of Exeter in London.
+The four-member team made up of Charles Narh - powerlifter, Alem Mumuni - paracyclist,-two time paralympian-Raphael Nkegbe Botsyo -wheel chair track athlete and Anita Fordjour - wheel track athlete are currently based in the University of Exeter in London.

-Meanwhile the national Paralympics committee headed by President Bishop Cornelius Adja Coffie and his committee members are in constant touch with the team ensuring their safety in training and upkeep.
+Meanwhile the National Paralympics Committee headed by Bishop Cornelius Adja Coffie and his members are in constant touch with the team ensuring their safety in training and upkeep.

-The national Paralympics committee as well appreciates the untiring efforts of the Sports Ministry especially the minister-Honorable Clement Humado and the Sports Authority for their support in making this Paralympics preparation a success.
+The National Paralympics Committee extended its appreciation to the untiring efforts of the Sports Ministry, especially the Minister - Clement Humado and the Sports Authority for their support in making this year's Paralympics preparation a success.